 The beauty of St. John’s architecture and setting has lured many artists and photographers to choose it as their subject.
 It has also become a popular site for weddings.
 Some who married here return for a visit on a summer Sunday.
 There’s no heating system nor piano, but a "new" antique organ was recently installed.
 The church’s wooden walls provide marvelous acoustics for worship music which might include flute, fiddle, banjo, guitar, harmonica, bass, keyboard or voice.

-The St. John's Summer Concerts are held beginning Memorial Day Weekend.
-Ensuing concerts are the first Sunday of each summer month.
-Concerts are at 5 p.m. and cost $5.00 per person.
-Children's admission is free.
-All are welcome.
+The St. John's Summer Concerts are held on the first Sunday of each summer month.
+Concerts begin at 5 p.m. and are typically followed by a potluck picnic on the Church grounds - weather permitting.

 122 Skiles Way Banner Elk 28604 In the heart of Valle Crucis